jramkiss/jramkiss.github.io/_posts/2020-01-01-regression-vs-bayesian-regression.md

 ---
 layout: post
 title: "Ordinary VS Bayesian Linear Regression"
-date: "2020-02-16 2:54"
+date: "2020-03-01 2:54"
 comments: true
 author: "Jonathan Ramkissoon"
 math: true
-summary: A walkthrough of the intuition behind Bayesian regression and a practical comparison to ordinary linear regression using Python.
+summary: Walkthrough of the intuition behind Bayesian regression and a comparison with ordinary linear regression using a practical example and Python.
 ---

 Bayesian methods are usually shrouded in mystery, hidden behind pages of math that no practitioner has the patience to understand.
 Why should I even use this complicated black magic if other models are better?
 Also, since when is there a Bayesian version of simple linear regression?
 And while we're at it, what in the world is [MCMC](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) and should I even care?